 Paraguayan is also the best adjective to describe the cut of Kurupí Clásica — you’ll find very similar cuts in most of Paraguayan yerba mate brands.
 It is has darker and less saturated color than yerba mate from Argentina and especially Brazil, and has a brown hue — it looks like it has been exposed to open fire or a very hot air during drying process.

-The composition of the cut lies somewhere between typical Argentine and Uruguayan yerba mate - it has generous amounts of both palos and polvo, and hojas are grinded into relatively small pieces, but not as small as, say in Canarias.
+The composition of the cut lies somewhere between typical Argentine and Uruguayan yerba mate — it has generous amounts of both stems and powder, and leaves are ground into relatively small pieces, but not as small as, say in Canarias Tradicional.

 As a Paraguayan yerba mate, Kurupí Clásica is primarily designed for tereré.
 That means that this yerba mate should be stronger than others so the cold water could extract flavors better.
 Drinking Paraguayan mate with hot water usually yields in too strong, bitter and overpoweringly smoky drink, but it’s not the case with Kurupí Clásica.
 I prepared it with both hot and cold water and enjoyed it both ways.